danmassarano/WindowsMaintenence/README.md

 ### Running Powershell script in Task Scheduler

-* TODO: Can I script the setup of this?
+TODO: Can I script the setup of this?

+TODO: Just blog this bit and link it

 If you want to just execute it manually,you can just run the script - navigate to the directory where the script is to run.
 You'll have to temporarily set permissions to allow it to run, as Windows doesn't allow unsigned PowerShell scripts to run by default: